ajayunni/blogSite/README.md

   - Login and register.
   - Personal Dashboard page.
   - Like and Comment on posts.
-  - Option to post a cover picture for posts.
+  - Option to post a cover picture for posts.'
+  - View users who liked the posts.
+  - option for nested comments.(replies to reply).
   - Dedicated Post page which lists all the posts from all the users ordered from latest.